 There was a time when I was rigid and exacting with my training, much more focused and future-oriented.
 I took pride in mapping out my whole running year like an Olympic athlete.
 Adhering to a strict schedule and holding myself to such meticulous standards eventually presented problems for me.
 I became overly focused on outcomes and ego-driven goals.
 I compared my performance with the other 100K and 100 milers in my peer group.
 Final results were all that mattered to me.
 I measured my success entirely by my finishing time and how high I placed among my fellow competitors.
 Sometimes I would get so tight because of long-term planning and expectations that I would feel completely pressurized.

 I’m much looser now, and much happier because of it.
-Now I focus on the things that keep me running well, like eating right, meditating and cross training.
+I put greater emphasis on life skills and qualities that complement good running in everyone, like diet, meditation, rest and kindness.
 I totally enjoy living on a day-by-day basis.
 When I inevitably experience lapses in motivation, I make an extra effort to change my routine, try a new workout, seek out the company of other people or venture into the unexplored countryside.
 I have a goal, but I’m calm and casual about the process of achieving it.
-I’m willing to keep working hard at running well and to be patient with waiting as long as it takes for the results to come.
-My running is much more than planning or splits.
+I’m still diligent and systematic but my running is much more than planning or splits.
 It’s a basic way to express my individual freedom.

 What is the mysterious “X-factor” that elevates an athlete’s performance above and beyond all expectation?